coatespt/cursor-twitter/SESSION_NOTES.md

 ## Project Architecture & Workflow

 ### Cursor Principles

-Paste this into Cursor.
+Never, under any circumstances do any git operation for any reason.
+Even if you think I have asked you to, don't do it.
+I will never ask you to do a git operation under any circumstances.
+Assume you misunderstood me.

+Don't run the program yourself without asking.
+You keep doing that and then I have to kill the program to get your attention again.

+If you are going to make changes that you cannot rewind without input from me, warn me so that I can commit everything in a working state.

-Priority One: Do not implement anything without explicit approval.
+Do not implement anything without explicit approval.
 Sometimes I just want to talk about an approach.
 That doesn't mean that I want to rewrite the codebase!

-Priority two: for every feature, we need to add unit tests.
+For every feature, we need to add unit tests.
 The tests should be carefully commented about what is being tested and why the pass/fail conditions are what they are.

-Priority three: For each code change, we run the tests!
+For each code change, we run the tests!

-Priority four: When a test doesn't pass, we have to look at why before changing anything.
+When a test doesn't pass, we have to look at why before changing anything.
 No removing tests because they don't pass!